nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Exits the program.**

-Format: `exit`
+Use this format: `exit`

 ### Saving the data

- Carelink data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+ CareLink automatically saves data to the hard disk after every command that changes it, so you don’t need to save manually.

 ### Editing the data file

-Carelink data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+CareLink saves data automatically as a JSON file located at `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, CareLink will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>